George F. Regas: Opposition to Vietnam War

-IRS investigation of All Saints
+Opposition to Iraq War

 On the Sunday before the 2004 Presidential election, Regas preached a sermon opposing the Iraq War.
 The premise of the sermon was a debate between George W. Bush and John Kerry moderated by Jesus Christ.
 In the sermon Regas supposed that, "Jesus [would say], 'Mr. President, your doctrine of preemptive war is a failed doctrine.
 Forcibly changing the regime of an enemy that posed no imminent threat has led to disaster.'"

 Complaints about the sermon led to an investigation by the Internal Revenue Service (IRS) into whether the sermon voided the church's tax-exempt status as a prohibited political endorsement.
 The church responded by claiming that the IRS is selectively enforcing the rule by not pursuing actions against conservative churches.
 In response to the investigation, Rector Ed Bacon gave a sermon called, "Neighbor Love is Never Neutral."